-During my entrepreneurial journey I’ve done everything from managing ice cream inventory to coordinating a property maintenance schedule.
+During my entrepreneurial journey, I’ve done everything from managing ice cream inventory to coordinating a property maintenance schedule.
 I’ve founded several businesses and previously worked in different industries.
-It’s this variety that primed me for success and is a path I recommend for any entrepreneur that wants their business to thrive.
+It’s this variety that primed me for success and is a path I recommend for any entrepreneur who wants their business to thrive.
 I’m now the founder and CEO of the Epic Health and Fitness franchise, a successful and growing company.
-But to get to this place of entrepreneurial success I first developed a wide range of skills and was always open to learning new things.
+But to get to this place of entrepreneurial success, I first developed a wide range of skills and was always open to learning new things.

 Find the Best “First Jobs”